 That’s important because there’s no shortage of digital marketers who are looking for ways to reach people without the nasty interruptions that accompany traditional popups.

 Sleeknote is telling those marketers that it has a solution.

 And then there’s the oh-so-important word “free” in the button text: “Start a 7-Day Free Trial.”

 It’s easy to make blue and red look ugly together.
 The folks at Viral Loops managed to put those two together in a web design that’s really sharp.

 Embedded in that color combination visitors will see this headline: “Referrals Made Easy.”

 Say no more.
 Who doesn’t want more referrals?

 The upper third does say more, though.
-It uses power words like “revolutionary” and “viral.”
+It uses powerful words like “revolutionary” and “viral.”

 The CTA text is simple: “Try For Free.”